AakashGujar/Zomato-Landing-Page/readme.md

-A replica of the Zomato landing page created using HTML and CSS.
-This project mimics the design and layout of the original Zomato page, showcasing various food options and providing a user-friendly interface for exploring restaurants and menus.
+Zomato Landing Page Clone: A simple HTML and CSS project that recreates the Zomato landing page.
+It features a user-friendly interface and responsive design.